Paris Cotton

+Early life

+Cotton attended Hialeah High School in Hialeah, Florida.

 College career

 Cotton played football for the Central Michigan Chippewas from 2008 to 2011.
 He finished his career with 1,381 rushing yards and 9 rushing touchdowns.

 Professional career

-Cotton was rated the 56th best running back in the 2012 NFL Draft by NFLDraftScout.com.
+Cotton was rated the 56th best running back in the 2012 NFL draft by NFLDraftScout.com.

-Hamilton Tiger-Cats

 Cotton was signed by the CFL's Hamilton Tiger-Cats on April 2, 2013.
 He was released by the Tiger-Cats on April 23, 2013.

-Winnipeg Blue Bombers

 Cotton signed with the Winnipeg Blue Bombers of the CFL on April 22, 2014.
 Cotton began the 2014 regular season as the #2 back behind incumbent Nic Grigsby.
 Through October, Cotton had 11 rushing attempts for 20 yards.
 When Grigsby was traded to Hamilton in later that month, Cotton became the starter for the remainder of the season.
 Starting the last 4 games of the season, Cotton amassed 341 yards on 55 carries (per game average of 85.2 yards on 13.8 carries) with 3 rushing touchdowns.
 He finished the season with 92 receiving yards from 10 receptions.
 Cotton began the 2015 CFL season as the Bombers starting running back, leading the team in rushing attempts for the first 7 games of the season.
 In the middle of August, Paris suffered a broken arm and would miss the remainder of the 2015 season.
 Cotton finished the season with 56 carries for 268 yards with 1 rushing touchdown.
 He also contributed in the passing game, catching 14 passes for 151 yards and 1 touchdown.
 On February 18, the Bomber announced that they had released Cotton.